Table of Contents

 Recessions bring hard times.
 It’s painful to think back to the last recession and financial crisis, which wasn’t that long ago, with all of the damage it caused.
 Now, we’re on the verge of another recession.

 The COVID-19 pandemic has caused a worldwide economic downturn practically overnight, causing small businesses and established companies to be at risk of shutting down, even permanently.
 But it’s not uncommon for a recession to lead to economic opportunities — 51% of Fortune 500 companies launched during a recession.

 Some products are known to be recession-proof (or coronavirus-proof), including toilet paper, home goods, and groceries.
 Essential sectors like healthcare, grocers, household products, and fulfillment logistics are also seeing a rise in demand.

 Although there are similarities between past recessions and the economy’s current situation, there are some key differences.
 One of them being the rise and role of ecommerce.
-With shelter-in-place orders across the globe, businesses are changing the way they sell due to shifts in consumer behavior.
+With shelter-in-place orders across the globe, businesses are changing the way they sell due to shifts in online consumer behavior.